soulprovidr/mixr/README.md

             [--gain <dBFS=-20.0>] [--intro] [--output <filename>]
             <tracklist>

-Generate a mix from a list of .mp3 files.
+Generate an MP3 mix from the command line.

 positional arguments:
   <tracklist>            Path to the tracklist file.